SridivyaKadimela/SridivyaKadimela/README.md

 👩‍💻 Data Analyst with 2+ years of experience in the IT industry

-🌐 Passionate about healthcare analytics | Skilled in SQL, Python, Tableau, Excel, Power BI, and Azure
+🌐 Passionate about healthcare analytics | Skilled in SQL, Python, Tableau, Excel and Power BI

 🎓 Google Certified Data Engineer